ThibaultSchowing/IMPTOX_XAI/docs/aInstallation.md

 ### Create virtual environments

 Some methods require specific packages and thus, we will use a different virtual environment for each example.
 Here we create the following:

 1. .venvrf for Random Forest

 2. .venvshap to use Gradient SHAP over a simple Neural Network

+3. .venvrf can be used again for DIMLP Fidex

-3. .venvfuzzycoco for FUGE.
+4. .venvfuzzycoco for FUGE.
 The package is not yet publicly available and needs to be compiled locally.

 === "From scratch"